-1. StreamNative Platform
+1. StreamNative Console

 Work with service accounts

 Service accounts are created for automation purposes, such as to authenticate bots that operate on your organization.
-This document describes how to create, check, authenticate, and delete service accounts using the StreamNative Console.

 Create a service account